adilanwar2399/ESBMC-ibmc/README.md

 # Running the pipelines

 Assuming that you are located in the root folder of this repo, the following commands can be used to execute any of the pipelines.
-Note that the pipelines invoke ChatGPT to obtain the candidate invariants and hence it is necessary to have a OpenAI API key.
+Note that the pipelines invoke ChatGPT to obtain the candidate invariants and hence it is necessary to have a OpenAI API key to run the pipelines.
 To allow the scripts to make use of this key please set the environment variable `key_for_the_API` to hold your key.
 This can be done as follows:

 `export key_for_the_API="<your key>"`